derekvmcintire/B2C2-Upcoming-Events/README.md

   - Cached data is reused when subsequent requests match the same event type and date.

 ### Planned Features
-- Lazy loading for events
+- Lazy loading or pagination

 ## Installation